iogf/resume/README.md

 Academic/FOSS
 =============

-The following packages/frameworks were developed integrally by me.
+The following projects were developed integrally by me.
 I extend and maintain all of them as a hobby passion along spare time.

 **Vy**